yamchips/issue-tracker/Learning-notes.md

 I think it's a bit wierd so I use a gray circle to replace it.

+### Secure the app

+Add a middleware.ts under project folder, add routes that need user log in.
+So, we can protect sensitive functions.

+To protect endpoints, we could add the routes to middleware.
+But in the future if we want to expose public endpoints, they cannot be reached.
+Instead, we use `getServerSession` in every function we want to protect and return 401 if no session exists.

+## Assign issue to user

+### Build assignee dropdown button

+Use Radix UI component Select.
+Hard code the choice for now.

 ## Further work

 1. Update the status of an issue in edit issue page